Porsche 911 GT3 996 Maintenance Schedule

 At this stage, it’s extremely important not only to complete a safety inspection, but also to radically speed up maintenance.
 For example, a brake fluid flush and oil change before each event is a sensible approach.
 Likewise, a spark plug change after two events will keep your engine running healthy under track conditions.

 There are upgrades to standard maintenance items that can help prevent over-driving.
 For example, Castrol SRF brake fluid will be far more durable than the standard brake fluid.
 There are better engine oil recommendations for the track versus the standard Mobil 1 factory refill.
 As your driving progresses, it’s also worth considering different brakes and tires.
-A specialist Porsche shop with track experience, can better help you understand the increased maintenance requirements for your car.
+A specialist GT Porsche shop with track experience, can better help you understand the increased maintenance requirements for your car.